Abandoned & Little-Known Airfields:

 Sunflower Gliderport (SN76), Yoder KS

-Hutchinson was selected in 1942 as a site to provide primary training for the Naval Air Reserve.
+Hutchinson was constructed to provide primary training for the Naval Air Reserve.

 NAS Hutchinson was commissioned at the end of 1942.